Strings and skyrmions on domain walls: Skyrmions

 \section{Skyrmions}

-Now let us restore the $O(3)$ symmetry of the $\chi$ field.
-Magnitude of the vector $\vec{\chi}$ in the target space in each point of the real space is defined by energy minimization, but it has a freedom of rotations in target space, so we can write $\chi^i = \chi(z) S^i (t, x, y)$.
-In \cite{KurSh} it was shown that the corresponding two-dimensional effective action on domain wall is
+Now, let us restore the $\mathbb{O}(3)$ symmetry of the $\chi$ field.
+The magnitude of the vector $\vec{\chi}$ in the target space in each point of the real space is determined by energy minimisation.
+However, it has a freedom of rotations in the target space; so we can write $\chi^i = \chi(z) S^i (t, x, y)$.
+In~\cite{KurSh}, it was shown that the corresponding two-dimensional effective action on the domain wall is